kraudy/IBM-i-pipeline/README.md

 return;
 ```

 That is our first source file.
-Nice!
+Check: Good.

 ### Compile

 Now, how to compile it?.

 First, connect to PUB400 with the code for ibm i plugin.
+Here you have the [Code for IBM i Docs](https://codefori.github.io/docs/quickstart/).
+There are actually pretty nice, shout out to Liam, Sébastien and the Code4i people.

-On the ibm i project explorer go to the simple project and set the deploy location, sould look something like this
+On the ibm i project explorer go to the simple project and set the [deploy location](https://ibm.github.io/vscode-ibmi-projectexplorer/#/pages/projectExplorer/source-and-deployment).
+Should look something like this

 ```bash
 /home/Your_User/builds/simple